Sunday, July 5, 2026

 Frequently Asked Questions

 mg/kg dosing is weight-based dosing where the drug amount is calculated per kilogram of body weight.
-For example, a dose of 25 mg/kg for a 20 kg patient = 500 mg.
-This approach ensures the correct drug exposure relative to patient size.
+For example, a dose of 25 mg/kg for a 20 kg patient equals 500 mg per administration.
+This approach scales drug exposure to body size and is standard for many antibiotics, anticonvulsants, and pediatric regimens in FDA labeling and clinical trial protocols.

-A loading dose is a higher initial dose administered to rapidly achieve therapeutic drug concentrations in the body.
+A loading dose is a higher initial dose administered to rapidly achieve therapeutic drug concentrations.
 It is followed by lower maintenance doses to sustain those levels.
-Loading doses are used for drugs with long half-lives or when rapid therapeutic effect is needed (e.g., phenytoin, vancomycin, digoxin).
+Loading doses are used for drugs with long half-lives or when a rapid therapeutic effect is needed (e.g., phenytoin, vancomycin, digoxin).
+Use our Loading Dose Calculator when you need to estimate loading dose from target concentration and volume of distribution.

 Per dose refers to a single administration amount.
 Per day is the total drug given across all doses in 24 hours.
-For example, amoxicillin 500 mg per dose given 3 times daily = 1,500 mg per day.
-This distinction matters for assessing total drug exposure and adherence to prescribing limits.
+For example, amoxicillin 500 mg per dose given 3 times daily equals 1,500 mg per day.
+This distinction matters for assessing total drug exposure, adherence, and comparing against label maximum daily doses in trials and bedside practice.